Cancer Initiation and Progression

 There are several viruses that cause cancer in humans, but not all who are infected, in fact only a small fraction, will develop cancer as a result.
 Our research places efforts toward all the viruses that cause cancers, but specifically focuses on cancers associated with HIV co-infection.
 HIV does not directly cause cancer, but in individuals infected with a known cancer virus, it contributes to a substantially increased risk due to immune defects that are associated with HIV infection.

-As major contributors to the Cancer Initiation and Progression Research team, Dr. Charles Wood and Dr. John T. West are investigating connections between HIV and cancers, and doing so comparatively in populations in Africa that have higher incidence rates of both diseases, as well as in similar populations from southern Louisiana.
-For instance, more than 25 million people are living with HIV/AIDS in Africa out of 38 million globally.
+Investigators are seeking connections between HIV and cancers and doing so comparatively in populations in Africa that have higher incidence rates of both diseases, as well as in similar populations from Southern Louisiana.

 While this research and outcomes have been extensive, it is just a window into the impacts it can have on cancer research.
 By continuing to identify the links between HIV and cancer, more connections can be discovered, advancing cancer research at large.